+91 9425150513 (Asia)

 What is the current market size of Global Biosimilar Market?

--> Global biosimilar market was valued at USD 42.2 billion in 2023 and is projected to reach USD 143.9 billion by 2030.
+-> Global biosimilar market was valued at USD 42.2 billion in 2023 and is projected to reach USD 143.9 billion by 2030, growing at a CAGR of 19.1%.

 Which key companies operate in Global Biosimilar Market?